10 Best Things to Do in Vienna in Winter (Christmas Markets and Beyond)

 Planning a last-minute winter trip?
 Book yourself one of these highly-rated activities:

-1. Christmas concerts or Christmas market tour
+1. Christmas market food tour

-3. SchΓΆnbrunn Palace guided tour, a UNESCO World Heritage Site
+4. Skip-the-lines Schönbrunn Palace guided tour, a UNESCO World Heritage Site

 Book one of these highly-rated hotels: